 Do you have plans to turn your love of food into a business?

 Right now in my life I am a leisure baker.
 Having previously worked as a veterinary nurse and a sales associate in a fish and aquariums shop, my resume would hardly be appealing to any bakery!
-Eventually though, as my children transition into “big kid” school, I hope to obtain a position in a bakery (preferably a cupcake bakery) or start my own home cupcake business, which I know would be very challenging.
+Eventually though, as my children transition into “big kid” school, I hope to obtain a position in a bakery.

 Thanks for visiting my kitchen, I hope you have found something here that inspires you to get into the kitchen and bake.
 If you have any questions at all about a recipe, please leave a comment or send me an email.
-If you’ve made something you’ve seen here, leave a comment to let everyone know how much you liked (or didn’t like!) it.
+If you’ve made something you’ve seen here, leave a comment to let everyone know how much you liked (or didn’t like!) it, and be sure to snap a photo and share it with hashtag #sweetestkitchenblog.
 I hope to see you here again soon!

-You may contact me via email at sweetestkitchen AT gmail.com.
+You may contact me via email at sweetestkitchen AT gmail.com, or via this contact form.

 I’ve been featured on Cupcakes Take The Cake for my…